Weakly maxitive set functions and their possibility distributions: Background and motivation

 In this article, we analyze to what extent a capacity is still determined by a possibility distribution if the representation \eqref{eq:possibilityIntegral} only holds for a certain class of $\mathcal{A}$-measurable functions, e.g., all continuous, continuous bounded, or continuous increasing functions.\footnote{Here, we assume that $E$ is a topological preordered space.} We will see that this exactly holds when the capacity satisfies a weaker form of maxitivity.\footnote{I.e.~$\Pi_A\le \vee_{i=1}^n \Pi_{B_i}$ for (upwards closed) closed sets $A$ and (upwards closed) open sets $B_1,\dots,B_n$, $n\in\N$, with $A\subset \cup_{i=1}^n B_i$.
 We emphasize that no additional continuity on $\Pi$ is required.} To do so, we will provide bounds for the Shilkret integral with respect to general capacities.
 For a capacity $\Pi$ and a function $\pi\colon E\to [0,1]$, a key result of this work states that

 where the first inequality holds for all (increasing) lower semicontinuous functions $f$, and the second inequality holds for all (upwards closed) open sets $O$.
 Likewise,

 where the first inequality holds for all (increasing) upper semicontinuous functions $f$, and the second inequality holds for all (upwards closed) closed sets $C$.
 Instead of assuming the rather restrictive assumption \eqref{possdistribution}, the relation between the capacity and its possibility distribution is relaxed to inequalities which are required only for certain nice topological sets.
 As a consequence, if the capacity $\Pi$ satisfies both the upper and lower bound, then the Shilkret integral has the representation \eqref{eq:possibilityIntegral} for all (increasing) continuous functions.
-Similar type of bounds appear in the theory of large deviations, in the particular case that the capacity is given by ${\Pi}_A:=\limsup_{n\to\infty} \mathbb{P}(X_n\in A)^{1/n}$, where $(X_n)_{n\in\N}$ is a sequence of random variables; cf.~\cite{puhalskii2001large}.

 The Shilkret integral is only defined for non-negative functions.
-In order to deal with real-valued functions, we present and prove our results in terms of the convex integral introduced by Cattaneo~\cite{cattaneo2016maxitive}, which is obtained as a transformation of the Shilkret integral.
+In order to deal with real-valued functions, we present and prove our results in terms of the maxitive integral introduced by Cattaneo~\cite{cattaneo2016maxitive}, which is obtained as a transformation of the Shilkret integral.
 We say that a set function $J\colon \mathcal{A}\to [-\infty,0]$ is a \emph{concentration} if $J_E=0$, $J_{\emptyset}=-\infty$, and $J_A\le J_B$ whenever $A\subset B$.
 In other words, $J$ is a concentration if and only if $e^J$ is a capacity.
-The convex integral of an $\mathcal{A}$-measurable function $f\colon E\to[-\infty,\infty)$ with respect to the concentration $J$ is defined as
+The maxitive integral of an $\mathcal{A}$-measurable function $f\colon E\to[-\infty,\infty)$ with respect to the concentration $J$ is defined as

 As discussed in \cite{cattaneo2016maxitive}, the functional $\phi_J$ shares the properties of a monetary risk measure~\cite{follmer2016stochastic}, and satisfies in particular the \emph{translation property} $\phi_J(f+c)=\phi_J(f)+c$ for all $c\in\mathbb{R}$.
 In contrast, the Shilkret integral~\eqref{eq:Shilkret} fails the translation property unless the capacity $\Pi$ only assumes the values $0$ and $1$; cf.~\cite{de2001integration}.
 In particular, aside from this degenerate case, the Shilkret integral is neither a coherent prevision, nor a monetary risk measure.
 By defining the rate function $I\colon E\to [0,\infty]$ by $I(x):=-\log\pi(x)$, the bound \eqref{eq:lowerShilkret} takes the form